mfumagalli/mfumagalli.github.io/how-we-can-help-you.md

 We have delivered speeches or keynote addresses to a lay audience on various topics, from human genetics to evolution.

-_Consultancy fees are funneled to our internal research funding to support our work.
-Speaker fees are donated to charity._
+_Consultancy fees are channeled into our internal resources to support our work.
+Speaker fees are donated to fund scholarships and studentships for students from underrepresented groups or those facing financial barriers._

 ------------------------------------------